scipy-conference/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 Fortunately for scientists, software development as a whole has comparable needs.
 For each software ecosystem, tools and best practice workflows have been developed to encourage rapid development, simplify maintainance, and improve long term stability.
-This paper will demonstrate how to apply software industry workflows to research code, focusing on the Pulp project and the Python community.
+This paper will demonstrate how to apply software industry tools and workflows to research code, focusing on the Pulp project and the Python ecosystem.

 Software Packaging Basics
 =========================